Cars Plan

 Have a Credit Monitoring Service

 Credit errors are a common phenomenon in financial institutions.
-Using a credit monitoring service will help identify cases of theft by providing alerts on new items included in your credit report.
+Using a credit monitoring service will help identify theft cases by providing alerts on new items included in your credit report.

-This helps prevent any damage from fraud before it leaves serious damage to your credit score.
-You should sign up with a credit monitoring service such as privacy guard, credit karma, identity force, and identity guard among others before working on your credit score to track the progress.
+That helps prevent any damage from fraud before it leaves severe damage to your credit score.
+You should sign up with a credit monitoring service such as privacy guard, credit karma, identity force, and identity guard, among others, before working on your credit score to track the progress.

 Use Credit Builder Loans

-Credit builder loans, as the name suggests, are small, low-interest personal loans that help people improve their credit scores.
-The institutions offer lump-sum payments that can be used for anything.
+As the name suggests, credit builder loans are small, low-interest personal loans that help people improve their credit scores.
+The institutions offer lump-sum payments you can for anything.

 You should then pay back the loan in monthly installments with slight interest.
 The loan provider reports on-time payments to major credit reporting bureaus, consequently raising your credit score.

-These loans are a good way to prove that you can manage credit repayments and adds some diversity to your credit portfolio.
+These loans are an excellent way to prove that you can manage credit repayments and add diversity to your credit portfolio.
 When opting for this, take a small, manageable loan that you can pay back before applying for the lease.

 Make Payments on Time

-Payment history is an important factor when the credit score calculation is being done.
+Payment history is an essential factor when making a credit score calculation.
 Submitting your credit card loan and other payments on time is a proven method of improving your credit score.
 Always check your minimum payment dates for all outstanding accounts and submit the payments on time.

 Alternative Options of Getting a Car with Bad Credit

-If you have been turned down for a car lease or not sure if leasing is a good option, below are some possible alternatives to leasing with bad credit.
-Some could be pricey, and your credit history can still be an obstacle but it is worth considering as you find options to boost your credit score.
+If you have been turned down for a car lease or are unsure if leasing is a good option, below are some possible alternatives to leasing with bad credit.
+Some could be pricey, and your credit history can still be an obstacle, but it is worth considering as you find options to boost your credit score.

 Find Buy Here Pay Here Dealers